IBeArjen/integration-prototype/sip/platform_services/README.md

 Groups software packages that provide lower level, non-domain specific computing platform support services.
-It is expected that it will be implmented mostly using configured COTS packages.
+It is expected that it will be implemented mostly using configured COTS packages.

 It provides the implementation of resource and service provisioning, data queues, configuration and coordination, and logging.